 To get the list of IP ranges used by xMatters On-Demand, contact xMatters Customer Support.

 As detailed in this article, we'll be making some substantial improvements and enhancements to our hosting services, beginning in May and continuing through into 2019.
 As part of these changes, the list of IP ranges required by xMatters will change and expand.
 All of the caveats listed above will still apply!

-If you are using IP whitelisting, you can obtain an updated list of IP ranges in JSON format (making it machine-readable) from Client Assistance prior to the upgrades in your region.
+If you are using IP whitelisting, you can obtain an updated list of IP ranges in JSON format (making it machine-readable) from Customer Support prior to the upgrades in your region.
 See the linked articles for the schedule.

 xMatters internal reference: DOC-7432